a-bruhn/a-bruhn.github.io/_posts/2025-08-07-hustle-culture.md

 Still, the following Wednesday, as he neared the corner from which he had first spotted *"Roadside Surgery"* just a week before, he began to feel nervous.
 What if it never appeared again?
 How would he then get ahead?
 Alas, there it was, standing at the same spot. the windows still shuttered down.
 Henry went around the side to check for the doctor.
 Henry could not see him inside, but as he moved closer, he felt a hand on his shoulder:

-> "_Hello my friend, are you satisfied with your last purchase?_"
+> _"Hello my friend, are you satisfied with your last purchase?_"
 >
-> "_Very much so.
+> _"Very much so.
 I just came by to give you my regards for the well executed operation_," replied Henry.
 >
-> "_Very well, I'm glad to hear it.
+> _"Very well, I'm glad to hear it.
 Can I get you anything today?
 Maybe an arm?
 Th right one or the left?_"
 >
-> "_No I don't think I need anything today._" Henry hesitated.
+> _"No I don't think I need anything today._" Henry hesitated.
 "Just in case, what was the price again?_"
 >
-> "_Still $25 fix—although, we have combos.
+> _"Still $25 fix—although, we have combos.
 I can take two arms for $35.
 Once the saw is dirty, there's not much additional effort.
 The manpower goes mostly into the cleaning up afterwards._"
 >

 Arriving at work, Henry felt more confident than ever.
 Everyone was staring at him.
 He could feel their jealous eyes on him.
 He was positively beaming.
 When his boss saw Henry's new appearance, he re-assigned an assistant to him.
 His own assistant, Henry couldn't believe it.
 No more writing reports by himself!